taravancil/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 It's a kind of computation which takes a predictable amount of time to run.
-Agreeing about the order of events is very difficult in computer networks, especially if you can't trust the other computers involved.
-Proof-of-Work solves that problem by putting the network on a trustworthy clock.
+Agreeing about the order of events is very difficult in computer networks, especially if you can't trust the other computers involved. proof-of-work solves that problem by putting the network on a trustworthy clock.

 <br>

 ## Ok, what's decentralized consensus?

 Decentralized consensus is a system where multiple computers can make additions to a blockchain without having to trust each other.
-This involves a lot of technical coordination - thus Proof-of-Work.
+This involves a lot of technical coordination - thus proof-of-work.

 Decentralized consensus *is intended* to mean that one entity can't control the blockchain network.
 Any newcomer can participate, and ownership is equally distributed among the participants.